Learning in a Small/Big World: Literature

 \section{Literature}

 In this section, I discuss the existing literature and the contribution of this paper.

-This paper contributes to a growing set of theoretical literature that explains behavioral anomalies as optimal/efficient strategies in light of limited cognitive ability. \cite{sims2003implications} and \cite{matvejka2015rational} study the implication of rational inattention and show that it explains sticky prices in the market and micro-founds the multinomial logit choice model,\footnote{It is also interesting to note that under the setting of rational inattention, as shown in \cite{matvejka2015rational}, the individual never ignores any state if its prior probability is strictly positive.
-In other words, ignorant behavior is never optimal and disagreement never happens with certainty under the setting of rational inattention.} \cite{steiner2016perceiving} shows that an optimal response to noises in perceiving the details of lotteries leads to the phenomenon of probability weighting in prospect theory (\cite{kahneman1979prospect}), and \cite{jehiel2018selective} and \cite{leung2020limited} show that a capacity constraint on the number of signals that individuals could update their belief with drives confirmation bias and other biases in belief formation.
+First, this paper is obviously related to the literature using finite automata to model learning with aversion to complexity (\cite{hellman1970learning}, \cite{borgers2004complexity}, \cite{compte2012belief}, \cite{wilson2014bounded}, \cite{chatterjee2021learning}, etc.).\footnote{Also see \cite{chatterjee2020game} for a review, and \cite{oprea2020makes} and \cite{banovetz2020complexity} for empirical evidence.} However, none of the studies analyze how different levels of complexity and cognitive ability affect learning and the prominence of learning biases.
+Moreover, all the aforementioned studies focus on binary state space.
+While this paper does not fully characterize the optimal automaton, the results shed light on its characteristics when $N>2$.
+In particular, the results about ignorance suggest that for larger state space, unlike when $N=2$, ignorance is a key feature even when the states are a priori the same.

-The closest research to this paper is \cite{hellman1970learning} and \cite{wilson2014bounded}, who study hypothesis testing and belief formation, respectively, using finite automaton in a setting where $N=2$. \cite{hellman1970learning} characterizes the optimal design of automaton, while \cite{wilson2014bounded} shows that the optimal automaton exhibits confirmation bias.
-This paper differs from the two papers and existing literature in two aspects.
-First, the research question is different as this paper analyzes how complexity and cognitive ability affect learning and shows how the prominence of different learning biases change with complexity and cognitive ability.
-In particular, as \cite{hellman1970learning} and \cite{wilson2014bounded} focus on the setting of $N=2$, they are unable to discuss how complexity (changes in $N$) affects learning behavior.
+Second, this paper contributes to a growing set of theoretical literature that explains behavioral anomalies as optimal/efficient strategies in light of limited cognitive ability. \cite{sims2003implications} and \cite{matvejka2015rational} study the implication of rational inattention and show that it explains sticky prices in the market and micro-founds the multinomial logit choice model, \cite{steiner2016perceiving} shows that an optimal response to noises in perceiving the details of lotteries leads to probability weighting in prospect theory (\cite{kahneman1979prospect}), and \cite{jehiel2018selective} and \cite{leung2020limited} show that a capacity constraint on the number of signals that individuals could update their belief with drives confirmation bias and other biases in belief formation.
+In contrast, this paper explains a larger class of biases under the same framework and illustrates a relationship between their prominence and the level of complexity.
+The optimal learning strategy could resemble a large set of ignorant learning behavior, such as the use of heuristics (\cite{tversky1973availability}), correlation neglect (\cite{enke2019correlation}), inattentive learning (\cite{graeber2019inattentive}), persistent over-confidence (\cite{hoffman2017worker}) and other model simplifications and misspecification.
+The results in this paper also provide support on the assumptions in models of bounded rationality, including misguided learning (\cite*{heidhues2018unrealistic}) and analogy-based equilibrium (\cite{jehiel2005analogy}).